xmlunit/xmlunit/HELP_WANTED.md

 In General
 ----------

-* provide a User's Guide - at least a first sketch that explains how to use parts of the API - [here](https://github.com/xmlunit/user-guide/wiki)
 * Validate the API - this is paramount to get 2.0 final out but should probably be complete before the first alpha release
 * work on the open issues